-The new facility – jointly funded by the State and Commonwealth Governments – will replace the existing Swan District Hospital and will be designed, built, operated and maintained by St John of God Health Care through a public-private partnership (PPP).
+Jointly funded by the State and Commonwealth Governments, the new facilit will replace the existing Swan District Hospital.
+It will be operated and maintained by St John of God Health Care through a public-private partnership (PPP).
 This is the same model which has been successfully treating public patients at the Joondalup Health Campus since 1996.

 St John of God Health Care will also build a 60-bed private hospital with an additional three operating theatres and some shared services on the site.